 A guide to the WhatsApp Business Calling API

-Everything you need to know about this exciting new feature from Meta, including how to join the beta program with Infobip.
+Everything you need to know about this exciting new feature from Meta, and how you can get a head start by becoming an early adopter.

-WhatsApp Business Calling API is on the way!
-This new beta feature from Meta enables organizations using the WhatsApp Business Platform for their customer messaging to add voice calling to the user experience, enabling people to call the business whenever they need to, just like they would with friends and family.
+WhatsApp Business Calling API is here!
+This new feature from Meta enables organizations using the WhatsApp Business Platform for their customer messaging to add voice calling to the user experience, enabling people to call the business whenever they need to, just like they would with friends and family.

 According to our recent research, making brand communication more like speaking with a friend is exactly what the majority of people want.
 We can think of so many scenarios where being able to make a quick call to a business would save time and make life easier for customers, whether they need to explain a complex problem, discuss a personal matter, or just want to speak to a person before committing to a major purchase.